a-b-street/abstreet/docs/design.md

 - agents send a ticket during the planning phase?
 - intersections get a chance to react every tick, granting tickets
 - during the next action phase, an agent can act on the approved ticket?

+good pattern in intersections:
+- a sim state that the rest of the code interacts with for ALL intersections. rest of code doesnt see individual objects.
+- that manager object delegates out most of the logic to SPECIALIZED versions of individual objects and does the matching
+	- no need for this to exist on the individual IntersectionPolicy object